cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ###### FirstRate Data Data Engineering.py

-This bundle contains 1-minute, 5-minute, 30-minute and 1-hour historical intraday data for :
+1. Contains 1-minute, 5-minute, 30-minute and 1-hour historical intraday data for :
    500 component stocks of the S&P500
-active stocks previously included in the S&P500 delisted stocks previously included in the S&P500
+   active stocks previously included in the S&P500 delisted stocks previously included in the S&P500 SPX index
-SPX index
-Listing of S&P500 component changes back to 2004
-Data is adjusted for dividends and splits.
+   Listing of S&P500 component changes back to 2004 Data is adjusted for dividends and splits.
 Out-of-hours trades are included.
+2. Add headers and Rename column names
-Data is loaded to the Azure Databricks Delta Lake.
+3. Create Azure Databricks Delta Data Lake.

 The intraday bars and tick data for stocks and ETFs are aggregated from trades on the below exchanges: